xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 ![DialOut2.png]({{site.baseurl}}/images/DialOut2.png)

 Anyone who has had to modify ACLs to enable a new SNMP manager to connect to the network can appreciate the value of the dial-out option.
 Since the router initiates the connection, you don't have to worry about opening up ports for inbound management traffic.
+Dial-out can also leverage Anycast addresses for HA and/or load-balancing.

 With dial-in, on the other hand, the router listens passively on a specified port until the collector "dials-in."